Site-Specific Plan Amendment Process

 Planning Commission SSPA Public Hearing - Tentatively June 2018:

 The Planning Commission will hold a public hearing to review the recommendations made by the community task forces and staff, and decide which Plan amendment nominations will be added to the Comprehensive Plan Amendment Work Program.
-An information item will be sent to the Board of Supervisors on the Planning Commission adoption of the revised Comprehensive Plan Amendment Work Program.
+An action item will be sent to the Board of Supervisors on the Planning Commission recommendation of the revised Comprehensive Plan Amendment Work Program tentatively in July 2018.

 Work Program Implementation - Summer 2018 to Winter 2019: